Submitty/submitty.github.io/_docs/developer/automated_grading.md

 ---

-In the default system configurations, this script uses 5 parallel worker processes.
+In the default system configuration, this script uses 5 parallel worker processes.
 To adjust this number:

 1. As root, edit the `/usr/local/submitty/.set/INSTALL_SUBMITTY.sh`